QCD vacuum and baryon masses: Baryon mass

+the baryon masses in Table 1 are equal to the sum of the effective constituent quark masses ($\tilde m$, $\tilde m_s$):

+This implies that the effective constituent quark mass $\tilde m$ has a contribution from the gluon background field.
+The contribution with $\tilde gH$ is the Landau level energy of the constituent quark in a chiral symmetry broken phase, where the Landau level is generated by the gluon background field.
+We here remark that we have also performed the same analysis for the ground-state meson masses and arrived at the same conclusion.

 Now, we estimate the value of $\tilde g H$ using the baryon masses as inputs.
 Since we have three inputs, $940$ MeV for nucleons, $1130$ MeV for $m_\Lambda$ and $m_\Sigma$, $1320$ MeV for $m_\Xi$, and three parameters to be determined, $m$, $m_s$, $\tilde g H$, we may be able to fix the value of $\tilde g H$.
 However, all the baryon masses in the table are not independent from each other due to the Gell-Mann-Okubo mass relation~\cite{GOr}, and so we can at best find the relation among those three unknown parameters.
 In the figure \ref{msgH_m}, we plot the dependence of $\sqrt{2{\tilde g}H}$ and $m_s$ on $m$.
 For example, if we take $m=300$ MeV, then we obtain $\sqrt{2\tilde gH}= 160$ MeV.

-Though we cannot precisely determine the value of $\sqrt{2{\tilde g}H}$ which characterizes the adopted QCD vacuum, we can at least see how the QCD vacuum affects the baryon masses.

-In Fig.~\ref{mms_gH}, we plot the ratio $m/m_s$ as a function of $\sqrt{2\tilde{g}H}$ to investigate what will be happening to SU(3) flavor symmetry as we increases $H$ at the level of constituent quarks.
-We note again that we assumed $m_u=m_d$.
-As it can be seen from the figure, it seems that flavor symmetry of the constituent quarks is becoming worse as $H$ increases.
-Since the current quark mass for up and down quarks is roughly 5 MeV and about 100 MeV for the strange quark, the ratio of the current quark is about $0.05$.
-Therefore, the ratio approaches that of the current quarks $H$ increases.
-This is because the contribution of the constituent quark mass to the ground-state baryon masses becomes smaller as $H$ increases.
+As in Fig. 1, choosing a larger value of $m$ leads to a smaller value of $\sqrt{2\tilde gH}$.

+To estimate the value of $gH$ and $m$ separately, we use the gluon condensate value as another input.
+Using our background gluon field given in the section \ref{CCp}, we obtain the gluon condensate as a function of $gH$,